joshfarias/Prolog/src/README.md

-Prolog programs Principles of Programming Langauges
+Prolog programs from Principles of Programming Langauges